-New stores and revitalizing makeovers of existing commercial properties represent the bulk of the projects, which will provide Palm Desert residents and visitors with more shopping and dining options than ever.
+New stores and revitalizing makeovers of existing commercial properties represent a majority of projects, which when completed will provide Palm Desert residents and visitors with more lodging, shopping, and dining opportunities than ever before.

-At Westfield Palm Desert, the Coachella Valley’s only regional mall, two anchor department store spaces are under construction in preparation for the arrival of several new tenants.
-The changes include a two-story space on the north side of the mall where the second floor will be filled by a new Dick’s Sporting Goods store.
-The first floor will be home to a new World Gym as well as another business that has yet to be named.
+At Westfield Palm Desert, the Coachella Valley’s only regional mall, two anchor department store spaces are home to new tenants.
+The changes include a two-story space on the mall’s north side where the second floor has been filled by a new Dick’s Sporting Goods store, while the first floor is occupied by World Gym.

-A block away, One Eleven Town Center is also under construction as contractors reconfigure a mostly vacant strip mall to prepare for the arrival of the region’s first Whole Foods and Nordstrom’s Rack locations.
-A Home Goods store is also part of this exciting new development, scheduled to be completed and open for business in 2014.
+A block away, One Eleven Town Center has also undergone a transformation from largely vacant strip mall to the newly renovated home of the region’s first Whole Foods and Nordstrom’s Rack locations.
+A new Home Goods store is also part of this exciting development, along with additional specialty stores to be announced soon.

-Palm Desert’s last vacant “big box” commercial space no longer holds that distinction with the announcement that the site of the former Mervyn’s store will be the home of a new PGA Tour Superstore.
-The 50,000-square-foot store, the company’s third California location, is scheduled to open in fall 2013.
+Palm Desert’s last vacant “big box” commercial space has been filled with the opening last year of a new PGA Tour Superstore.
+The 50,000-square-foot store is the company’s third California location.

-The spike in development is not confined to retail and restaurant spaces.
-At College of the Desert, a half-dozen construction projects are underway as other recently completed multimillion-dollar buildings begin to serve students and faculty.
+The spike in development is not confined to retail and restaurants.
+At College of the Desert, multiple construction projects are underway as other recently completed multimillion dollar buildings begin to serve students and faculty.

-The news is also exciting at Cal State San Bernardino’s Palm Desert Campus where the arrival of the college’s inaugural freshman class for the start of the fall 2013/2014 quarter officially confirmed the school’s status as the Coachella Valley’s first and only public four-year university.
+The news is also exciting at Cal State San Bernardino’s Palm Desert Campus, where the college’s inaugural freshman class recently completed the first year of instruction, establishing the school’s status as the Coachella Valley’s first and only public four-year university.

-The recent accreditation of the University of California, Riverside’s new Medical School has paved the way for UCR in Palm Desert to build a new ambulatory medical center as well as continuing medical education and research facilities to complement the medical school.
-These developments will help fill the regional need for physicians and related medical professionals, and will also help attract additional medical research and related businesses to Palm Desert, increasing employment and economic development.
+The recent accreditation of the University of California, Riverside’s new medical school has paved the way for UCR’s presence in Palm Desert to expand.
+University officials have announced plans for a new ambulatory medical center on the school’s Palm Desert campus as well as continuing medical education and research facilities to complement the medical school.
+These developments will help fill the regional need for physicians and related medical professionals and will also help attract additional medical research and related businesses to Palm Desert, increasing employment and economic development.

 To learn more about business opportunities in Palm Desert, contact the City’s Economic Development Division at 760-346-0611 or visit www.cityofpalmdesert.org.